Graylog2/documentation/pages/configuring_es.rst

   # List of Elasticsearch nodes to connect to
   elasticsearch_discovery_zen_ping_unicast_hosts = es-node-1.example.org:9300,es-node-2.example.org:9300

-The default Elasticsearch communication port is 9300 (not to confuse with 9200 as standard for HTTP communication) and configured as ``transport.tcp.port`` in ``elasticsearch.yml``.
-Make sure that Elasticsearch binds to an interface that Graylog2 can connect to.
+The default Elasticsearch communication port is 9300/tcp (not to confuse with the HTTP interface running on port 9200/tcp by default) and configured with the setting ``transport.tcp.port`` in ``elasticsearch.yml``.
+Make sure that Elasticsearch binds to an interface that Graylog can connect to (see ``network.host``).
-(see ``network.host``)

 Configuration of Elasticsearch nodes
 ------------------------------------